madhavlab/madhavlab.github.io/_pages/home.md

 permalink: /
 ---

-The Machine Analysis of Data for Human Audition and Visualization (MADHAV) Lab  is a research group in the [Department of Electrical Engineering](https://iitk.ac.in/ee) at the [Indian Institute of Technology Kanpur](https://iitk.ac.in)
+The Machine Analysis of Data for Human Audition and Visualization (MADHAV) Lab  is a research group in the [Department of Electrical Engineering](https://iitk.ac.in/ee) at the [Indian Institute of Technology Kanpur](https://iitk.ac.in) set up and led by [Prof. Vipul Arora](https://vipular.github.io).

 <span style="color:#cc0000">For open positions, see</span> [Jobs](jobs).